hashicorp/vault/website/source/docs/auth/github.html.md

   * `organization` (string, required) - The organization name a user must be a part of to authenticate.
+  * `base_url` (string, optional) - For GitHub Enterprise or other API-compatible servers, the base URL to access the server.

 ###Generate a GitHub Personal Access Token
 Access your Personal Access Tokens in GitHub at [https://github.com/settings/tokens](https://github.com/settings/tokens).